Fairytales and Other Stories

 “What reason is that?”
 Deanna asked.
 Davack looked into her eyes for a moment before he pulled her to him and covered her lips with his.

 Prime Minister Shala Te Ar was a tall man bent just a little by age and the responsibility of the government of his people on his shoulders.
-His skin and hair was the same pale white as that of his people.
-He wore protective eye shielding in the form of contact lens to protect his eyes from the bright lights of the Federation ships.
+His skin and hair were the same pale white as that of his people.
+He wore protective eye shielding in the form of a contact lens to protect his eyes from the bright lights of the Federation ships.
 All the people with him had the same kind eye protection.
-His wife looked younger by several years even though their ages were only a year apart.
-“Thank you for greeting us Captain, and thank you for giving us a ride the rest of the way home.
+His wife looked younger by several years even though their ages were less than a year apart.
+“Thank you for greeting us, Captain, and thank you for giving us a ride the rest of the way home.
 I hope you have not gone out of your way to do so.”

 “I shall look forward to it,” Shala Te Ar reply.